Arrow Air Flight 1285R

-Flight history
+Accident

 The aircraft, a McDonnell Douglas DC-8-63CF, was chartered to carry U.S. Army personnel, all but 12 of them members of the 101st Airborne Division, back to their base in Fort Campbell, Kentucky.
 They had completed a six-month deployment in the Sinai, in the Multinational Force and Observers peacekeeping mission.
 The DC-8 involved in the accident (registration was manufactured in 1969, and was first delivered to Eastern Air Lines and then leased to other airlines before being leased to Arrow Air under its owner/parent company, International Air Leases.

 The flight was made up of three legs, with refuelling stops in Cologne and Gander.
 The aircraft departed Cairo at 20:35 UTC on Wednesday 11 December 1985, and arrived at Cologne on Thursday 12 December 1985, at 01:21 UTC.

 A new flight crew, consisting of Captain John Griffin and First Officer Joseph Connelly (both 45), and Flight Engineer Michael Fowler (48), boarded the aircraft before it departed for Gander at 02:50 UTC.
 The aircraft arrived at Gander International Airport at 09:04, where passengers departed the aircraft while the aircraft was refuelled.
 Witnesses reported that the flight engineer conducted an external inspection of the aircraft, after which the passengers re-boarded the aircraft.

 The DC-8 began its takeoff roll on runway 22 from the intersection of runway 13 at 10:15 UTC (06:45 NST).
 It rotated near taxiway A, 51 seconds after brake release, at an airspeed of about 167 kn IAS.
 Witnesses reported the aircraft showed difficulty gaining altitude after rotation.
 Once airborne, the airspeed reached 172 kn IAS before decreasing again, causing the DC-8 to descend.
 After crossing the Trans-Canada Highway, located about 900 ft from the departure end of runway 22, at a very low altitude, the aircraft's pitch increased, and it continued to descend.

 Witnesses driving on the highway stated that they saw a bright glow emanating from the aircraft before it struck terrain just short of Gander Lake and crashed approximately 3500 ft beyond the departure end of the runway.
-Flight 1285R broke up, struck an unoccupied building and exploded; this started an intense fire fed by the large amount of fuel carried on board for the final leg of the flight.
-All 248 passengers and 8 crew perished.
+Flight 1285R broke up, struck an unoccupied shed and exploded; this started an intense fire fed by the large amount of fuel carried on board for the final leg of the flight.
+All 248 passengers and 8 crew aboard died in the crash.
+Autopsy reports show that most on board did not actually die on impact, but rather minutes later in the fire.